Andy Ibáñez Player Props: Tigers vs. Rockies

 Andy Ibáñez At The Plate

-- Ibanez is hitting .233 with 10 doubles, a triple, five home runs and seven walks.
+- Ibanez is batting .239 with 10 doubles, a triple, six home runs and seven walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.